 Please note that the above fees only apply to citizens of countries outside the EU, EEA and Switzerland, and if these students are not part of a bilateral agreement or exchange between universities.
 You can read more about who pays fees at Universityadmissions.se.

 If you are a fee-paying student (see above), the university to which you are accepted may provide you with free insurance during your time as a student.
 Furthermore, if your programme is longer than one year, you are entitled to the same health benefits as Swedes.
 See Health insurance and medical care for more information.

 Literature and textbooks

-The required reading is often extensive and students usually have to buy their own books as library copies are limited.
+Required reading is often extensive and students usually have to buy their own books, as library copies are limited.
 Teachers also prepare and hand out their own compendiums.

-On average, students can expect to spend SEK 750 per month on books in an academic semester.
-With some subjects such as law and natural sciences, this figure is likely to be higher.
+On average, students can expect to spend SEK 750 per month on books per semester.
+In some subjects, like law and natural sciences, this figure is likely to be higher.
 Many student unions organise book sales where students can buy used textbooks cheaply.